 Many of you have tried my almond cream cheese keto pancakes.
 They are one of the most popular recipes on my website.
 That's why I thought it was time to add a coconut flour recipe!

-You might know that I already have a coconut flour pancakes recipe on my site, these fluffy coconut pancakes.
+You might know that I already have a coconut flour pancakes recipe on my site, these fluffy coconut cinnamon pancakes.
 The secret to their fluffiness is that you beat the egg whites until stiff, which traps the air inside.
 They also contain a fair amount of fat (hello, fans of the Keto diet!).
 This means they also work very well in a waffle maker.

 Whilst I still love that recipe, I wanted to try an easier and lighter version this time.
 If you ever try both, I'd love to hear how you think they compare!